spacebares/Rustigate/README.md

 ## Features
 - Automatic demo recording of players when they attack others.
 - Messages to Discord *(Webhook)* with demofile location when a player is reported.
+- Automatic pruning of old events to limit diskspace usage.

 #### Planned Features
-- Automatic pruning of old events *(DLL ext)*
 - Upload of demofile(s) as discord attachment *(DLL ext)*
 - Ingame event browser

 #### Limitations:
 - Most of the demos are going to start off with a player already getting shot at.
 Some of these kinds of demos may not reveal much.
 However against say a team of 2, since the demo has already started recording for the 1st dead player, it will show much more information of what happened to the 2nd player.
-- Rust demos are currently uncompressed, so **this plugin will use up diskspace**.
-Automatic pruning of old demos is a planned feature, to limit the diskspace usage of the plugin.
 - Rust demos are written to disk once they complete, this means **Disk performance is very important if there are a large amount of active players fighting in your server**.

 - Currently **need filesystem access to the server** to download the demofile onto your computer.
 Demos as fileattachment in the discord messages is a planned feature.